gvwilson/sys-tutorial/src/http/index.md

 -   We shouldn't be able to see files outside the sandbox
 -   But if someone doesn't strip out the `..` characters, users can escape

+## Exercise {: .exercise}

+The shortcut <code>~<em>username</em></code> means "the specified user's home directory" in the shell, while `~` on its own means "the current user's home directory".
+Create a file called `test.txt` in your home directory and then try to get `~/test.txt` using your browser, `requests`, and `netcat`.
+What happens with each and why?

 ## A Safer File Server

 [%inc file_server_safe.py mark=handle_file %]

 -   [%g resolve_path "Resolve" %] the constructed path
--   Check that it's below the current working directory (i.e., the sandbox)
+-   Then check that it's below the current working directory (i.e., the sandbox)
--   Fail if not
+-   And fail if it isn't
-    -   Using `ServerException` guarantees that all errors are handled the same way
+    -   Using our own `ServerException` guarantees that all errors are handled the same way

+## Exercise {: .exercise}

+[%g refactor "Refactor" %] the `do_GET` and `handle_file` methods in `RequestHandler` so that all checks are in one place.
+Does this make the code easier to understand overall?
+Do you think making code easier to understand also makes it safer?

 ## Serving Data

 -   Rarely have JSON lying around as [%g static_file "static files" %]
+-   More common to have either CSV or a database

 [%inc birds_head.sh %]
 [%inc birds_head.out %]